CYCLOP5/Rainmeter-GIF-rotate/README.md

 ## License
-**If any party requires me to shutdown the repo due to copyright reasons contact me immediately at**
+**If any party requires me to shutdown the repo due to copyright reasons contact me immediately at :**
 <details>
   <summary>Email-ID</summary>
    goffy